SmokyBob/driveception/README.md

 `articlesMainFolderId`: used for the menu "Articles - Drive Folder" menu

 `socials`: array of objects with the following structure:

---`name`: The label displayed in the menu
+    `name`: The label displayed in the menu

---`url`: the url associated to the menu item
+    `url`: the url associated to the menu item

 ###Uploading/Publishing the site: